Tomboxhall/rock-paper-submit/README.md

 Upon the player landing on the Game home page, they will be met with a visually appeasing game, the Player 1 section is on the left, the computers play area on the right, and a scoreboard at the top and a start over button at the bottom.
 The design was kept simple, and removed any confusion for the player as to what they have to do to participate.

 2. Choices

 Player 1's choices are presented with clickable images for Rock, Paper, Scissors, Lizard, and Spock.
 Computer's choices are also displayed but hidden until Player 1 makes a selection.

 ![Player Choices](assets/images/choices.png)

-The logic behind the Player's chioices comprise of an Event listener, and a Function as follows;
+The logic behind the Player's choices comprise of an Event listener, and a Function as follows;

 ![Event Listener](assets/images/event-listener.png)